jasonfleischer/lightning_cable_holder/README.md

 # 3D Printing - Lightning Cable Holder

 ## Description
-This is a [OpenSCAD](https://openscad.org/) project that produces a 3D model for an apple lightning cablee holder.
+This is a [OpenSCAD](https://openscad.org/) project that produces a 3D model for an apple lightning cable holder.
 The stl file is used for 3D printing.

 This project can be found on thingiverse:
 [thingiverse - lightning_cable_holder](https://www.thingiverse.com/thing:6297035)